fsfe/reuse-action/README.md

 ## Example usage

-By default, you can include the following lines in your workflow .yml file to run the lint subcommand:
+You can include the following lines in your workflow .yml file to run the lint subcommand:

 ```yml
 name: REUSE Compliance Check